 Some people can develop serious and potentially life threatening complications from the flu.
-It's very important that people who are more likely to experience serious complications from the flu get their vaccine:
+It's very important that people who are more likely to experience serious complications from the flu get their vaccine, including:

 Protect yourself and your community by making a plan to get your flu vaccine today!
 If you have insurance, flu vaccine is available for no-cost at many pharmacies and health care providers.
-If you don't have insurance, see below for some no-cost options from community partners and the Health Department.
+If you don't have insurance, see below for different no-cost options.

 - Contact the Health Department.
 People who schedule a COVID-19 vaccine at the Health Department at 555 Towner in Ypsilanti can ask to get a flu vaccine at the same time.
 Some of our pop-up COVID-19 vaccine clinics may also offer flu vaccine - click "pop-up clinics" on this page to check.
 If you only need a flu vaccine and would like to schedule an appointment with the Health Department, please call 734-544-6700.

 - Children under 19 years old who are Medicaid-eligible, uninsured, underinsured, American Indian, or Alaska Native, may be eligible for the Vaccines for Children (VFC) program.
 An interactive map displaying VFC provider information is available here.

 - Can I get a COVID-19 vaccine at the same time as my flu vaccine?
 Yes!
 Flu and COVID-19 vaccines can be given at the same time.